yshirai999/Robust-Option-Trading-Strategy/readme.md

   - $f_1,...,f_N$ are the respective payoff functions of $N$ contingent claims (e.g. options) each with a fixed maturity $T$ (here, 7 days) on the same underlying asset
   - The random variable $X_T$ is the log returns of the underlying asset, and its distribution is assumed to follow the bilateral gamma distribution with parameters $(b_p,c_p,b_n,c_n)$ and $(\tilde{b}_p,\tilde{c}_p,\tilde{b}_n,\tilde{c}_n)$ under the statistical probability $\mathbb{P}$ and the risk neutral probability $\mathbb{Q}$ respectively
   - The parameters $\theta,\alpha,\beta$ may be estimated based on performance of the resulting trading strategy

-- **Note on optimal amount $W$ to be invested**: Two possible ways to move forward instead of maximizing net return
-  - Specify an alternative (e.g. Treasuries), which then needs to be included in the optimization (1)
-  - Use non monotonic MUF -> this may be the only way if, say, we are considering a team that specializes in trading a particular asset class, and the capital allocated to the team is decided only once per year

 ## Formulation for discipline saddle programming